lapraswastaken/docparse/README.md

 In short, it's a more ergonomic way to use regex recursively.

-#### Discord
+## Discord

-Included in this repository is src/discord, which is an application of Docparse aimed at creating Python dataclasses from the Discord API Documentation.
+Included in this repository is src/discord, which is an application of Docparse aimed at creating Python dataclasses from the Discord API Documentation (specifically for use with [DubiousDiscord](https://github.com/lapraswastaken/dubiousdiscord)).